Tanin69/gdc-toolbox/README.md

 gdc-toolbox look for a "loadScreen" string in description.ext *and* mission.sqm files.
 It might fail mostly because of :

-* missing semi-column at the end of loadScreen field in description.ext file AND no loadScreen value missing in mission.sqm.
+* missing semi-column at the end of loadScreen field in description.ext file AND loadScreen value missing in mission.sqm.
 In description.ext file, this line must be as ```loadSreen = "<yourimage.jpg>";``` <- note the ending semi column
 * wrong path or file name in description.ext or mission.sqm (Eden generated)
 * Image file format .paa
 * missing image file in pbo